knoxxs/knoxxs.github.io/_posts/09/2015-09-30-modern-web-app-architecture-ember.markdown

 `ember generate route application`

 At this point you will be prompted with the question [?]
 Overwrite app/templates/application.hbs?, as application.hbs already exists.
 It is fine to go ahead and overwrite it.
-You'll notice that localhost:4200/clock will now only display "Local time:", because the new application.hbs only contains [[outlet]], and not the welcome message.
+You'll notice that localhost:4200/clock will now only display "Local time:", because the new application.hbs only contains {{ "{{outlet" }}}}, and not the welcome message.

 #### Making the application route redirect to the clock route
 At this point, open your app/routes/application.js file and update the contents like so: